 LGBT+ individuals face additional barriers to accessing services under normal circumstances and even more so with restrictions put in place because of COVID-19.
-LGBT+ victims and survivors present with higher levels of risk and complex needs by the time they access support mental health problems and self-harm are the most significant needs identified.

-iii) Migrant victims and survivors24
+LGBT+ victims and survivors present with higher levels of risk and complex needs by the time they access support - mental health problems and self-harm are the most significant needs identified.
+Research from Galop iii) Migrant victims and survivors